Abiva's Day

 “I came to apologize for my actions.
 I believe I was too familiar with our lord.”

 Abiva forced herself to look at the icy eyes boring into her.
-The hidden anger almost noticeable on her face.
+The hidden anger was almost noticeable on her face.

 “I asked.
 Lord Henry does not report any untoward behavior.
 I have nothing to discipline you for.
 You're dismissed.”